-(January 5, 2017) - Freeholder Carmen Rodriguez, liaison to the Camden County Department of Health and Human Services, advises municipalities that Camden County will be under a Code Blue Advisory each night through the weekend.
+(February 16, 2017) - Freeholder Carmen Rodriguez, liaison to the Camden County Department of Health and Human Services, advises municipalities that Camden County will be under a Code Blue Advisory tonight.

-“Throughout the weekend, the temperature will be well below the freezing point each night.
+“The overnight temperatures are predicted to be in the low 20’s with winds out of the northwest up to 16 miles per hour.
 In these extreme weather conditions, we need everyone to be sheltered and out of the elements,” Rodriguez said.
 “If you must leave the house, please dress yourself and your children in warm clothing, hats and gloves.
 Also, please remember to check on elderly relatives and neighbors, and bring your pets indoors.”

 When the Camden County Health Officer declares a Code Blue Weather Advisory, municipalities with homeless populations, situational homeless or transient populations are expected to activate their Code Blue response plan to accommodate their immediate needs.

 “During these extreme weather conditions, we encourage everyone to check on elderly or handicapped relatives and neighbors that live alone,” Rodriguez said.
 “It is important that the most vulnerable among us are not left without heat or electricity.”

 With more than 75 percent of households in Camden County owning a cat or a dog Rodriguez wants to ensure that all pets are safe during these extreme temperatures as well.

 Here are some cold weather tips from Freeholder Rodriguez to keep your pet safe:

 When the thermometer dips below 32 degrees, keep your pet indoors as much as possible.
 If your pet must stay outside, provide a warm shelter, raised a few inches off the ground, with the opening facing away from the wind and covered with a burlap or plastic flap.
 The shelter should be large enough for the animal to stand and turn around, but small enough to retain its body heat.